choderalab/software-development/PYTHON_OPTIMIZATION.md

 ### PyCuda/PyOpenCL

-Suppose the intensive part of your code would be ideal as a custom GPU kernel, frameworks like Tensorflow and Theano are not appropriate, but you do not want to write an entire package in C++.
+Suppose the intensive part of your code would be ideal as a custom GPU kernel, and frameworks like Tensorflow and Theano are not appropriate, but you do not want to write an entire package in C++.
 There are options: [PyCuda](https://documen.tician.de/pycuda/index.html) offers a nice wrapper around the Nvidia CUDA API, and allows you to write only the kernel in C++, leaving everything else in Python (example taken from PyCuda homepage):
 ```python
 import pycuda.autoinit